get-convex/workflow/README.md

 ## Usage

 The first step is to define a workflow using `workflow.define()`.
-This function is designed to be reminiscent of defining a Convex action but with a few restrictions:
+This function is designed to feel like a Convex action but with a few restrictions:

 1. The workflow must declare an argument validator.
 2. The workflow runs in the background, so it can't return a value.